 2. Absorbs benzene

-According to WHO major source of benzene are automobiles from the attached garage, heating and cooking systems, solvents.
-Exposure to benzene causes nausea, headache and vomiting, have the low but non-negligible carcinogenic risk.
+According to WHO major sources of benzene are automobiles from the attached garage, heating and cooking systems, solvents.
+Exposure to benzene causes nausea, headache, and vomiting has a low but non-negligible carcinogenic risk.
 Source of benzene are tools and attached garages, gas and charcoal cooking, solvents, etc (3) (4).
-Snake plants help in absorption of benzene in indoor conditions.
+Snake plants help in the absorption of benzene in indoor conditions.

 3. Removes formaldehyde

 Snake plants help in absorbing formaldehyde from the air according to studies done by NASA. formaldehyde emits from cooking.
 Smoking, cosmetics, paints, etc. As per WHO studies indoor wooden furniture with formaldehyde resin paints are the main source of formaldehyde pollution (5)